Controlled Text Generation with Natural Language Instructions: Experiments

-We then test the performance of \method on conditional natural language generation tasks which are more practical.
-Therefore, we further fine-tune our model on two conditional text generation tasks and lexical constraint using \method following the procedure described in section \ref{sec:conditional}.
+\paragraph{Results on Conditional Generation Tasks} We also test \method on conditional natural language generation tasks.
+To do so, we further fine-tune our model on two conditional text generation tasks and lexical constraint using \method following the procedure described in section \ref{sec:conditional}.
 The results are shown in Table \ref{tab:results_conditional}.
-We can see that \method achieves a comparable constraint satisfaction rate compared to state-of-the-art controlled generation methods while leading to substantial improvement in task-specific metrics.
+We can see that \method achieves a comparable constraint satisfaction rate compared to previously proposed controlled generation methods while leading to substantial improvement in task-specific metrics.
 This confirms the effectiveness of \method on conditional text generation tasks.

-\textbf{Results on Composition of Constraints} We also analyze the performance of \method on composition of constraints.
+\textbf{Results on Composition of Constraints} We also analyze the performance of \method under a composition of constraints.
 The results are shown in Figure \ref{fig:constraint_composition}.
-We find that \method is much more robust to composition of constraints while also alleviating the need of searching relative weights.
-This demonstrates the potential of \method to handle multiple constraints at the same time.
+The results demonstrate the ability of \method to effectively handle multiple constraints at the same time.\looseness=-1